Shukuchi: History

 The word first appears in Shenxian Zhuan to describe the ability of Taoist magician Fei Changfang.

 The term 縮地脈 suōdìmài denotes the power of teleportation attributed to some xians.
 Those possessing this ability were believed to be capable of moving vast distances in a single step.
 The term is sometimes used to refer to a similar ability in Buddhist belief.

 The Japanese terms shukuchihō (縮地法), shukuchijutsu (縮地術) or tonchijutsu (遁地術) are used for the same ability attributed to sennin.

 Appearances

 In martial arts

 In modern Japanese martial arts, shukuchi refers to a sudden movement into an enemy's maai (space) or blind spot to attack.
 This definition is relatively recent, and is, therefore, used somewhat differently by various schools.

 In Korea

+In Korean traditional literature, there are stories of heroes using such mystical techniques.
+Hong Gildong jeon depicts such a situation.

-The ability of chukjibeop (축지법 縮地法) was attributed to North Korean leaders Kim Il-sung and Kim Jong-il in the propaganda song "The General Uses Warp".
+The ability of chukjibeop (축지법 縮地法) was attributed to North Korean leaders Kim Il Sung and Kim Jong Il in the propaganda song "The General Uses Warp".
 According to a quote in an DPRK official newspaper, the attribution is purely a metaphor for People's War.